Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 to a Problem.
 Each Problem has its own Details View having features that Technicians use to resolve a Problem.

-To open a Problem Details View:
+To open Problem Details View:

 1. Go to Problem List View from the Navigation Menu.